 Older drivers are among the safest on our roads.

-We are here to help
+If so, we are here to help.

 Drawing on many years of experience in guiding hundreds of drivers, family members and medical